larmel/lacc/README.md

 Correctness
 -----------
-Testing is done by comparing the runtime output of programs compiled with lacc and GCC.
+Testing is done by comparing the runtime output of programs compiled with lacc and the system compiler (cc).
 A collection of small standalone programs used for validation can be found under the [test/](test/) directory.
 Tests are executed using [check.sh](check.sh), which will validate preprocessing, assembly, and ELF outputs.

-Executing all tests in the test suite against `bin/lacc` is done with the following make target.
+    $ ./check.sh bin/lacc test/fact.c
+    [-E: Ok!] [-S: Ok!] [-c: Ok!] [-c -O1: Ok!] :: test/fact.c

+A complete test of the compiler is done by going through all test cases on a self-hosted version of lacc.

     make test

-The default binary is produced by GCC, giving `bin/lacc`.
+This will first create a binary produced by cc, giving `bin/lacc`.
-Self-hosting is achieved by using `bin/lacc` to build `bin/bootstrap`, which in turn is used to build `bin/selfhost`.
+Then we use `bin/lacc` to build `bin/bootstrap/lacc`, which in turn is used to build `bin/selfhost/lacc`.
-Make targets for running the test suite against the bootstrap and selfhost binaries are available.
+Between the bootstrap and selfhost stages, the intermediate object files are compared for equality.
+If everything works correctly, these stages should produce identical binaries.
 The compiler is ''good'' when all tests pass on the selfhost binary.
 This should always be green, on every commit.

-    make test-selfhost

 ### Csmith
 It is hard to come up with a good test suite covering all possible cases.